AlexCharlton/glls/README.md

     [procedure] (set-renderable-mode!
 RENDERABLE MODE)
     [procedure] (set-renderable-offset!
 RENDERABLE OFFSET)

+    (set-PIPELINE-NAME-renderable-UNIFORM-NAME!
+RENDERABLE UNIFORM-VALUE)

 These setters accept two arguments: a renderable and a value.
 The values correspond to those that `make-PIPELINE-NAME-renderable` accepts.

-And for each uniform in the pipeline, `set-PIPELINE-NAME-renderable-UNIFORM-NAME!` is also created.
+For each uniform in the pipeline, a function named `set-PIPELINE-NAME-renderable-UNIFORM-NAME!` is created.

     [procedure] (renderable-size PIPELINE)